zhengp0/HMS520-Autumn2021/assignment0/description.md

 * Create a GitHub account if you do not have one, preferably using your uw email.
 * Create a **private** repository on GitHub with name `HMS520-Autumn2021`.
-* Give me `zhengp0` access to the repository with read and write permission.
+* Give Adrien `aallorant` and me `zhengp0` access to the repository with read and write permission.
 * Either link your local repository or start fresh, commit a `README.md` file to the repository.

 ## Submit Pull Request for Assignment 0
 * Create a new branch called `assignment0`.